-Although most projects in the budget were either initiated or completed in 2020, some were delayed due to the COVID-19 pandemic.
-It is anticipated that these will be initiated and/or completed in 2021.
+Although most projects in the budget were either initiated or completed in 2021, some were delayed due to supply-chain impacts from the COVID-19 pandemic.
+It is anticipated that these will be initiated and/or completed in 2022.
 This reinvestment in infrastructure replacement was greater than the goal amount.